dhoerl/ENSwiftSideMenu/README.md

 ENSwiftSideMenu
 ===============

-A simple side menu for iOS 8 written in Swift.
+A simple side menu for iOS 9 written in Swift.
 Using the UIDynamic framework, UIGestures and UIBlurEffect.

+## DHOERL Changes

+This project has been significanly changed.
+All UIKit class extensions were converted to use Swift protocols, with defaults methods provided via extensions.
+Other changes:
+* only permit the first view of a naviation controller as a menu controller
+* allow a tab view controller with optional navigation controllers to use the side menu instead of the tab bar
+* spaces to tabs
+* significatly edited to my style
+* now requires iOS 9
+-
 ##Demo
 ![](https://raw.githubusercontent.com/evnaz/ENSwiftSideMenu/master/side_menu.gif)

 ##Requirements
-* Xcode 6.3
+* Xcode 7.1
-* iOS 8 or higher
+* iOS 9 or higher

 ##How to use
 1. Import `ENSideMenu.swift` and `ENSideMenuNavigationController.swift` to your project folder